TaylanUB/scheme-bytestructures/README.md

 -----------------

-Most of the time, the pre-provided non-compound type "simple" will fulfil all needs for non-compound descriptors.
+Most of the time, the pre-provided non-compound type "simple" will fulfill all needs for non-compound descriptors.
 Its instances are created with a size, bytevector-ref function, and bytevector-set function.
 E.g. the following is the definition of `uint8`: